Best Practices & Checklist

 - Host your kickoff event

-- Host a UW speaker (can be part of kickoff event)
+- Host a UW Bucks speaker to share this year’s campaign message (can be part of kickoff event)

 - Ensure all employees get donation information (pledge forms or instructions on how to donate online)